“Lize D. Fotbusen… where have I heard that name before?” Kaidus asked himself.

 “Was it that obvious?”

 “Your eyes were on fire when I opened the door,” Larant replied.
 “There’s no need to rush.
 We have until evening before we set off.”
-The older boy went towards the walls to look for a book of his own.
+The older boy went toward the walls to look for a book of his own.

 Sitting back down to the small journal in front of him, Kaidus continued reading.